logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

 [Chollet Youtube Videos discussing ARC](https://www.youtube.com/watch?v=mEVnu-KZjq4&t=523s)

-Create an AI capable of solving reasoning tasks it has never seen beforeÖ
+Create an AI capable of solving reasoning tasks it has never seen before‚Ä¶

 * Initial thought: This is a very unique sort of test that specifically looks for the type of reasoning humans do naturally.
 Evidently machine learning tests very poorly at ARC .
 Specifically because it requires the understanding of visual individuation and relating them to mental abstractions.
-The right way to approach the test according to the Author is a ìDSLî that produces the visual images..
+The right way to approach the test according to the Author is a ‚ÄúDSL‚Äù that produces the visual images..
 Currently the SOTA with the best score out of 1000s of teams competing being 20%-30%..
 I was already halfway world's top scores so should I dedicate a full 90 days towards getting to a score of 100%?

 * Not too hard for humans